Military production during World War II: US wartime production

 Prior to the Second World War, the United States was cautious with regard to its manufacturing capabilities as the country was still recovering from the Great Depression.
 However, during the war, President Franklin D. Roosevelt set ambitious production goals to fulfill.
 The early 1940s were set to have 60,000 aircraft increasing to 125,000 in 1943.
 In addition, targets for the production of 120,000 tanks and 55,000 aircraft were set during the same time period.
 The Ford Motor Company in Michigan built one motor car (comprising 15,000 parts) on the assembly lines every 69 seconds.
 Ford's production contributed to America's total production of vehicles totalling three million in 1941.
 American production numbers caused the US employed workforce to increase massively.
 America's yearly production exceeded Japan's production building more planes in 1944 than Japan built in all the war years combined.
 As a result, half of the world's war production came from America.
-The government paid for this production using techniques of selling war bonds to financial institutions, rationing household items and creating more tax revenues.
+The government paid for this production using techniques of selling war bonds to financial institutions, rationing household items and raising taxes.

 One part of the US wartime manufacturing boom can be ascribed to Alcoa's second major reduction plant in Mobile, Alabama starting in 1937.
 At first serving mainly the Japanese market, the plant prepared thousands of tons of aluminum for the production of aeroplanes during the war.
 The United States quickly adjusted to the levels of production required to equip its military with the millions of war products used during World War II.